Connecting Image Inpainting with Denoising in the Homogeneous Diffusion Setting: Experiments

-In a first step, we investigate the different spatial selection strategies proposed in \Cref{sec:mask-selection} and compare the denoising results with the standard diffusion methods presented in \Cref{subsec:denoising} as well as with TV regularization~\cite{ROF92}.
-For the diffusion methods we optimize the stopping time and if required the contrast parameter of the Charbonnier diffusivity~\cite{CBAB97}.
-For TV regularization we optimize the regularization parameter.
+Firstly, we investigate the different spatial selection strategies proposed in \Cref{sec:adaptive} and compare the denoising results with the standard diffusion methods presented in \Cref{subsec:denoising}.
+For the diffusion methods, which we discretize with an explicit scheme, we optimize the stopping time and if required the contrast parameter of the Charbonnier diffusivity~\cite{CBAB97}.

 As can be seen in \Cref{tab:spatial}, inpainting with regular masks leads to unsatisfying results, slightly worse than those obtained with homogeneous diffusion filtering.
 This is expected given the connections derived in \Cref{subsec:regular}.
 Note that the stopping time in homogeneous diffusion filtering can be tuned continuously, while the spacing of the regular mask can only be adapted in integer steps.
 The analytic method based on Poisson sampling of the smoothed Laplacian magnitude improves the results, especially at lower noise levels. \Cref{fig:spatial}(c) shows how the mask pixels accumulate around important image structures, enabling an edge-preserving filtering behavior.
 The densification method is able to further improve those results.
 The reason for this improvement can be seen in \Cref{fig:spatial}(d).
-On top of selecting pixels at reasonable positions, the error in the mask is reduced drastically in comparison to the analytic method, because the methods implicitly avoids noisy pixels.
-The adaptive mask selection strategies enable the denoising by inpainting method to produce results that are similar or even superior to linear space-variant diffusion filtering.
-Nevertheless, it cannot reach the quality of nonlinear diffusion.
+On top of selecting pixels at reasonable positions, the error in the mask is reduced drastically in comparison to the analytic method, because densification implicitly avoids noisy pixels.
+The adaptive mask selection strategies enable the denoising by inpainting method to produce results that are comparable to linear space-variant diffusion filtering.
+However, it cannot reach the quality of nonlinear diffusion.
 This is not surprising, as a feedback mechanism throughout the inpainting process is missing.
-The quality of TV regularization on the other hand is matched by the densification method on the test image \emph{trui}.
+Nonetheless, the results reveal that proper data optimization enables DbI to compete with methods that optimize the operator, if they are of comparable complexity.